 How Do Apples Grow is a favorite fall nonfiction text that engages young readers in learning just how an apples begins as a small bud, then flower, and finally a crispy tasty fruit!
 We love adding this book to our fall themed bookshelf as it takes you through the seasons of the fruit producing tree- all the way to fall, when we can pick the apples to enjoy!

-For more fall fun visit our fall theme resource pages.
-They are full of activity ideas, printables, videos, and more for teaching your fall themes.
+For more fall fun visit our fall theme resource pages by clicking on the theme image below.
+Each resource guide is full of activity ideas, printables, videos, and more for teaching your fall themes.

 Save time and get right to the playful learning with our printable lesson plan sets.
 Each set includes over 30 playful learning activities related to the theme, and we’ve provided different versions for home preschool families and classroom teachers so all activities are geared directly toward your needs.